malcolm-kee/kl-react/src/contents/meetup-checklist.md

 ### Venue & Food

 1. Reconfirm the expected attendees count and the date/time with the venue sponsor.
-If attendees list is required, send a first list but highlight it is not final.
+If attendees list is required, send a first list but highlight that it is not final.
-1. If the venue is hard to find for someone never been there (e.g. the Bangsar South Office Towers Maze), prepare a detailed walkthrough to how to go there in the meetup page and the website.
+1. If the venue is hard to find for someone never been there (e.g. the Bangsar South Office Towers Maze), prepare a detailed instruction on how to go there in the meetup page and the website.

 ### Marketing